Uploading medium size file fails

 Only partially.
 Yes, memory consumption did go down, but was still high and upload again failed on another file.
 I then tried to search for similar reports and found <http://www.jedi.be/blog/2009/04/10/rails-and-large-large-file-uploads-looking-at-the-alternatives/>.
 From there I decided to give mongrel a go and stopped webrick and used

 to start the redmine server.
 That did significantly reduce memory footprint.

 So I guess your fix does improve memory consumption and decrease the time for md5 computation but running mongrel is a worthwhile recommendation since redmine itself is innocent of most of the memory usage in file uploads.

-#6 Updated by Thomas Jahns almost 9 years ago
+#6 Updated by Thomas Jahns about 9 years ago

 - Status changed from New to Resolved